agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 3.md

           * **Debt-to-Equity Ratio** = `Total Debt / Total Shareholders' Equity`.
 Shows how much debt a company is using to finance its assets relative to equity.
 A higher ratio means higher risk.
           * **Financial Leverage Ratio** = `Average Total Assets / Average Total Equity`.
 Shows the extent to which assets are financed by debt.

-  * **CFA Exam Tip:** You need to be able to calculate and, more importantly, *interpret* these key ratios.
+  * **<mark>EXAM TIP:</mark>:** You need to be able to calculate and, more importantly, *interpret* these key ratios.
 The exam will give you the numbers and ask what a change in a ratio implies about the company's risk or performance.

 -----